Modest market return by ex-bankrupt Japan Airlines

 Under ETIC's supervision, JAL took a knife to its bloated cost structure - shedding about a third of its workforce to around 31,000, slashing pension payouts and retiring its line-up of gas-guzzling jumbo jets.

-JAL executives put the airline's swift revival down to the management system brought in by Chairman Emeritus Kazuo Inamori - in which individual business units are held accountable for maximizing profits, even those not directly generating revenue.
+JAL executives credit the management system brought in by Chairman Emeritus Kazuo Inamori in which individual business units are held accountable for maximizing profits - even those not directly generating revenue - for the swift revival.

-Under that system, unit leaders meet monthly to share cost-saving ideas and competitive intelligence, and are directed to put that information to work immediately, accelerating business decisions.
-Previously JAL's divisions operated in silos, with little thought given to trimming costs, executives have said.
+Under that system unit leaders meet once a month to share cost-saving ideas and competitive intelligence, and are directed to put that information to work immediately, accelerating business decisions.
+Previously JAL's various divisions operated in silos and many gave little thought on how best to minimize costs, executives have said.

 CONTROVERSY, RISKS